rkechols/dietary-calculator/README.md

 # dietary-calculator
-Calculates if certain products are allowed under certain dietary restrictions/requirements, based on their ingredient attributes.
+Calculates if certain products are allowed under certain dietary restrictions/requirements, based on their dietary attributes.